fbpx

 How To Move Your Image Within A Text Layer In Photoshop

-You may want to go back and move the image so that a different area of the image appears as the fill of the text.
-To do this, head to the Layers Panel and click the Image Layer.
+You may want to move the image so that a different area of the image appears as the fill of the text.
+To do this, go to the Layers Panel and click the Image Layer.
+Then, click the Move Tool (V).

 Now, the effect is finished.
 You can export the text as it is or use it as a basis for your project.
 You can see my guide to saving images in Photoshop if you aren’t sure how to wrap up your project!